Meet the Chairs

-For the film Paragraph 175, he received the FIPRESCI Award at the Berlinale Film Festival as well as the Grand Jury Prize for Directing at the Sundance Film Festival.
+For the film Paragraph 175, Epstein received the FIPRESCI Award at the Berlinale Film Festival as well as the Grand Jury Prize for Directing at the Sundance Film Festival.

 He is also the recipient of four national Emmy Awards, three Peabody Awards, multiple GLAAD Media Awards, a Guggenheim Fellowship, the OUTFEST and Frameline Awards, and the Pioneer Award from the International Documentary Association.

-HOWL, starring James Franco, is an exploration of Allen Ginsberg’s famous 20th century poem of the same title.
-The film screened at the 2010 Berlinale Film Festival and was competing for the Golden Bear as well as being selected as the opening-night film in competition for the Grand Jury Prize at the Sundance Film Festival.
+HOWL (2010), starring James Franco, is an exploration of Allen Ginsberg’s famous 20th century poem of the same title.
+The film screened at the 2010 Berlinale Film Festival and competed for the Golden Bear as well as being selected as the opening-night film in competition for the Grand Jury Prize at the Sundance Film Festival.

 About Brook Hinton

 Brook Hinton is a San Francisco-based filmmaker and composer whose works range from narrative cinema to experimental multimedia performance.
 He has worked extensively as an editor, colorist, and sound designer.

 Hinton served on Apple’s editorial evaluation team during the development of Final Cut Pro; designed courses and workshops in digital cinema, narrative, and experimental aesthetics, and postproduction for BAVC, Film Arts Foundation, eMotion Studios, Stanford University, and the San Francisco Art Institute, and chaired the Film Program at SFAI before coming to CCA in 2007.

 His recent work includes the “found footage séance” series, Trace Garden, and the experimental documentary A Trip Down Third Street, recently featured in the Urban Research installation program at Director’s Lounge in Berlin.